scandinavian design history

 Post-War Design: A Creative and Sustainable Renaissance

 The post-war period marked a major turning point in design history.
 The 1950s and 60s saw a true creative renaissance, driven by a desire to rebuild and imagine a better future.
-Scandinavian design, with its clean lines, natural materials, and focus on ergonomics, profoundly influenced this period.
+Scandinavian vintage sofas and armchairs, with its clean lines, natural materials, and focus on ergonomics, profoundly influenced this period.
 Designers like Arne Jacobsen, Eero Saarinen, and Alvar Aalto created icons of modern design that are still synonymous with elegance and functionality today.

 A New Industrial Era